sourcegraph/devx-scratch/2022/support/log.snb.md

 @jhchabran

 The decision with Nate has been taken, it-tech-ops will deal with GitHub membership requests for the time being, but will stay out of the Github-owners handle.
-I'll create an ADR for this.

 ## 2022-06-23